Parents and Guardians Association

 The Parents and Guardians Association (PGA) is made up of all parents and guardians of current Lakeside students.
 The mission of the PGA is to support Lakeside School by building community, facilitating communications, and fundraising.
 Last year the PGA raised over $600,000 through its fundraising activities (ROAR auction, Rummage, and logowear).
 These funds primarily benefit students, faculty and staff, and also support significant community-building efforts undertaken by the PGA in the form of over 100 activities and events each year!

-PGA office and staff: The PGA office is located at 14201 4th Avenue NE in the northeast corner of the Upper School campus in a white house and is open to all (8 a.m. to 4 p.m.)
+PGA office and staff: The PGA office is located at 14201 4th Avenue NE in the northeast corner of the Upper School campus in a white house and is open to all (7:30 a.m. to 3 p.m.)
 The Rummage Depot is on the lower level of this building.
-The PGA’s Volunteer Coordinator Vonnie Breidenstein can be reached at 206-440-2740 or email@example.com.
-The PGA’s Administrative Assistant Lani Carpenter can be reached at 206-440-2796 or firstname.lastname@example.org.
+The PGA’s program specialist Lani Carpenter can be reached at 206-440-2796 or firstname.lastname@example.org.

 Parents and guardians webpage: www.lakesideschool.org/parentsguardians.
 This page has important information for Lakeside parents and guardians including links to the PGA page, family information and billing, the Lakeside calendar, Family Handbook, school forms, etc.

-Pawprint: This is the PGA’s bi-weekly email newsletter.
-The issues will alternate between grade-level news and all-school news during the school year.
+Pawprint: This is the PGA’s email newsletter.
+The issues provides grade-level, divisional, and all-school news.
+It is our primary resource guide throughout the school year.

 PGA class representatives: These are parents and guardians from each grade who have volunteered to coordinate communications, social events and Rummage operations for each class.
 They help keep parents and guardians in the grade informed of PGA events and volunteer opportunities, and they serve as a resource to parents and guardians.

 PGA class coordinators: These parents and guardians volunteer to coordinate specific activities in each grade.
-These volunteer jobs vary slightly for each grade, but all grades will have coordinators for APPLE, potlucks, and peer groups.
+These volunteer jobs vary slightly for each grade, but all grades will have coordinators for potlucks and peer groups.
 Click here for more information on PGA programs and events.

-PGA board: This group includes over 100 parents and guardians who are elected or appointed to leadership positions as class representatives or committee chairs each year.
-These volunteers manage the more than 30 programs or committees sponsored by the PGA.
+PGA board: This group includes over 90 parents and guardians who are elected or appointed to leadership positions as class representatives or committee chairs each year.
+These volunteers manage the more than 20 programs or committees sponsored by the PGA.
+Click here for job descriptions.

 PGA general membership meetings: These meetings, which are typically held three times per year, are open to all parents and guardians, and are a great forum to learn about happenings at Lakeside.
 Agendas feature school administrators as well as PGA updates.